PyWavelets/pywt/README.rst

 --------

-Python 2 e Python 3 version are working under the same same code base at https://github.com/rgommers/pywt, as well as the examples.
+Python 2 e Python 3 version are working under the same code base at https://github.com/rgommers/pywt, as well as the examples.
 Check out the `changelog <https://github.com/rgommers/pywt>`_ for info.